amunategui/amunategui.github.io/_posts/2016-03-19-survival-ensembles.md

 month: 03
 day: 19
 published: true
-summary: "In this post we'll look at extracting AUC scores from survival models, blending and ensembling random forest survival with gradient boosting classification models, and measure improvements on time-based predictions."
+summary: "In this post we'll look at extracting AUC scores from survival models, blending and ensembling random forest survival with gradient boosting classification models, and measuring improvements on time-based predictions."
 image: survival-ensembles/suviving-suvival-models.png
 ---
 <BR>